nikki11297/VirtualReality-Pr1/README.md

 • The user may interact with gramophone which plays music when you click on the slide of gramaphone. (image 3)

 ### Animation used
-• There are three different color lights with different intensilty near the drums
+• There are three different color lights with different intensilty near the drums(image9 , 10)

 • Dymanic object is the fan, tavern , dog and lights.